Percona-Lab/mongoDB-workload-generator/README.md

 * If `use_transactions: false`, the transaction_percent value is ignored.
 * If there are no aggregation queries defined in queries.json, the aggregate_percent value is also ignored.
 * Aggregate operations will only generate activity if at least one query with "operation": "aggregate" is defined in your active JSON query files.
-* The maximum number of operations within a transaction is defined in the config file via `max_transaction_ops` or the env var `PERCONALOAD_MAX_TRANSACTION_OPS`.
+* The maximum number of operations within a transaction is defined in the config file via `max_transaction_ops` or the env var `PLGM_MAX_TRANSACTION_OPS`.
 The number of operations per transaction will be randomized, with the max number being set as explained above.
 * Multi-Collection Load: If multiple collections are defined in your collections_path, each worker will randomly select a collection for every operation.
 This includes operations within a transaction, allowing for cross-collection atomic updates.